ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 - Arm mbed provided driver or HAL has bugs
 - Security vulnerabilities

-In precis, “Empower engineers to efficiently ship quality code with confidence.”
+In short, “Empower engineers to efficiently ship quality code with confidence.”

-**Design requirements:**
+**Design requirements: **
 - Identify and use tools to allow running in CI system, on many targets/configurations
 - Be portable (can run in the CI system) using NFC explorer boards in lab for correctly co-located targets.
 - Be able to set up and run locally in development